DavidSriker/DL_TAU/README.md

 ## Jetson TX2

-The code works as expected, but in order to activate it on the Jetson TX2 one should install all the right dependencies via NVIDIA-SDK Manager; For more details please refer to the document: **DL_TAU.pdf** in the repository.
+The code works as expected, but in order to activate it on the Jetson TX2 one should install all the right dependencies via NVIDIA-SDK Manager; For more details please refer to the document: **Articles/DL_TAU.pdf** in the repository.

 ## Tasks:
 - [x] TF-2 implementation